-New features for Gloo Edge Enterprise/OSS will always be developed on
+New features for Gloo Edge Enterprise and OSS are always developed on

 Stable release process

-- Testing includes all documented workflows, test matrix of all supported platforms, etc
+- A full suite fo tests is performed for each release candidate.
+Testing includes all documented workflows, a test matrix of all supported platforms, and more.

 Additional support information

-We will not do new feature development (or backport to) on stable branches.
-Additionally, we will backport critical patches, bug fixes, and documentation fixes on all actively supported branches.
+New features are not developed on or backported to stable branches.
+However, critical patches, bug fixes, and documentation fixes are backported to all actively supported branches.

-Please reach out to us on slack or email firstname.lastname@example.org.
+Have other questions?
+Reach out to us on slack or email firstname.lastname@example.org.